The Changing American Family

 Discussion:

-Are there any terms you want to ask your teacher about?
-(As always, please do not answer any question that makes you uncomfortable.)
+Are there any terms you want to ask your teacher about? (*key questions to start with) (As always, please do not answer any question that makes you uncomfortable.)

 - *Talk about something you found surprising or interesting in today’s article.